Guzik98/Exchange-Rate-Service/README.md

 # Spring Boot Echange Rate Service

 # What application does?
-It is echange rate servis that every day exclude weekends download and store currency rate, from ECB(European Central Bank) to make sure that everything is up-do-date.
+It is an exchange rate service that every day exclude weekends download and store in database currency rate from ECB (European Central Bank).
+Program is able to convert every currency.
+Application is written in Java, using Spring Boot framework, with H2 as database
-Aftherwards, when the question appear he convert them from any currency to any currency, the client choose.

 # How to run appliation